tudelft3d/val3dity/docs/errors.rst

 203 -- NON_PLANAR_POLYGON_DISTANCE_PLANE
 ----------------------------------------
+|  Default = 0.01unit
+|  Set through ``--planarity_d2p_tol``

 A polygon must be planar, ie all its points (used for both the exterior and interior rings) must lie on a plane.
 To verify this, we must ensure that the the distance between every point and a plane is less than a given *tolerance* (eg 1cm).
 In the validator, this plane is fitted with least-square adjustment, and the distance between each of the point to the plane is calculated.
-If the distance is larger than the given threshold (0.01unit by default; can be changed as a parameter) then an error is reported.
+If the distance is larger than the given threshold then an error is reported.
 The distance to the plane, if larger than the threshold, is also reported in the report.

 .. _error_204:

 204 -- NON_PLANAR_POLYGON_NORMALS_DEVIATION
 -------------------------------------------
+|  Default = 1 degree
+|  Set through ``--planarity_n_tol``

 To ensure that small folds on a surface are detected.
 Consider the example that in the solid, the top surface containing 8 vertices (*abcdefgh*) is clearly non-planar since there is a vertical "fold" in the middle.
 The normal of the sub-surface *abgh* points upwards, while that of *bcfg* is perpendicular to it.
 But this surface would not be detected by the :ref:`error_203` test and a tolerance of 1cm for instance, since all the vertices are within that threshold.
 Thus, another requirement is necessary: the distance between every point forming a polygon and *all* the planes defined by all possible combinations of 3 non-colinear points is less than a given tolerance.
-In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain user-defined tolerance; this tolerance is in val3dity set to 1 degree, but can be defined.
+In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain user-defined tolerance.

 A surface is first checked for :ref:`error_203`, if it’s valid then :ref:`error_204` is checked.
 By definition, if :ref:`error_204` is reported then all the vertices are within 1cm (or the tolerance you gave as input), thus you wouldn’t be able to visualise them.